OPG Supports the United Nations Sustainable Development Goals

 • OPG’s Regional Biodiversity Program complements our on-site work by helping to fund and promote efforts that contribute to the protection and restoration of sensitive habitat and habitat corridors across Ontario.
 As a member of the Ontario Biodiversity Council, OPG supports Ontario’s Biodiversity Strategy.
 The Strategy outlines the framework for the conservation of Ontario’s biodiversity by reducing threats, enhancing resilience, engaging people, and improving knowledge.
 Qualified conservation partners receive funding for projects that address key biodiversity issues in the areas of reforestation, wetlands, grasslands, and lakes and rivers.
 Our conservation partners also work with local Indigenous communities to ensure Traditional Ecological Knowledge is incorporated into restoration projects.

 • As the operator of dozens of dams on rivers systems throughout the province, OPG takes a proactive approach to protect fish and fish habitat that may be impacted by the company’s activities.
 Measures include trap and transport programs, fish ladders, stocking programs, barriers and deterring structures, water flow alterations, habitat protection and creation, water quality monitoring, and station effluent temperature limits to manage and mitigate impacts to fish.
 OPG also works cooperatively with our regulators, the scientific community, and partner utilities to protect fish and fish habitat.
-Some highlights from 2022 include:

 Alignment with SDG target:7 - Affordable and Clean Energy